brendonlch/EmotionDetection/README.md

 Facial Expression Detection based on FER2013 Dataset (https://paperswithcode.com/sota/facial-expression-recognition-on-fer2013)

 Built into a script that load the model to predict emotions from frames captured from user's webcam.
+Training and testing notebook is provided as well.

-Model provided is built using CNN and is able to achieve 71.86% on test data.
+Model (model.json and weights.h5) provided is built using CNN and is able to achieve 71.86% on test data.

 (Emotions available: "Angry", "Disgusted", "Worried", "Happy", "Sad", "Terrified")